 9. Speak Slowly and Enunciate

-There’s always that joke that when you travel to other countries, simply speak slowly, loudly, and add an appropriate accent and people will understand what you’re saying.
+There’s always that joke that when you travel to other countries, simply speak slowly and loudly and add an appropriate accent, and people will understand what you’re saying.
 This is kind of like the concept of Spanglish in the United States.

 10. Google Translate

 I will say Google Translate is a game-changer.
-You can type or speak into this app and it will translate to the language of your choice.
-Where I used to be able to express basic needs, now I can actually have a conversation with someone, with minor delays.
+You can type or speak into this app, and it will translate into the language of your choice.
+Where I used to be able to express basic needs, now I can actually have a conversation with someone with minor delays.